rdlauer/articles/nativescript/sidekick-cloud-builds/post.md

 The trick comes with building on iOS, as you need a certificate and provisioning profile.
 With Android release builds, you also need a certificate for publishing to Google Play.
 No worries though!
 We have comprehensive docs already that focus on the [iOS code signing process](https://docs.nativescript.org/sidekick/user-guide/code-signing/code-signing-for-ios/ios-developer-program).
 We also provide a mechanism for generating these certificates - see below!

-## What About Continuous Integration Builds?

-As a GUI desktop application, Sidekick isn't the first thing you consider when thinking about your continuous integration (CI) process.
-However, we are actively looking into options to expose our cloud build services via the NativeScript CLI.
-Stay tuned for more info in the coming weeks and months!

 ## iOS Development on Windows!?!

-Clearly the ability to create a build of an iOS from Windows using Sidekick is a huge advantage to us Windows developers.
+Clearly the ability to create a build of an iOS app from Windows using Sidekick is a huge advantage to us Windows developers.
 But there are other features we expose to make your life even easier:

 Sidekick also allows you to generate certificates for app signing, starting with a CSR:

 ![sidekick csr](cloud-builds-csr.png)

-Not to mention, if you don't have a valid iOS provisioning profile and certificate pair, Sidekick can *automatically* generate them for you:
+Not to mention, if you don't have a valid iOS provisioning profile and certificate pair, Sidekick can *automatically* generate them for you with a free Apple account:

 ![sidekick provisioning profile](cloud-builds-auto-gen.png)

 The final piece of the puzzle is app store submissions.
 Without a Mac you're unable to actually submit your binary APK file to the Apple App Store.
 Luckily, Sidekick allows you to build and deploy directly to the app store:

 ![sidekick publish to app stores](cloud-builds-publish.png)

+## What About Continuous Integration Builds?

+As a GUI desktop application, Sidekick isn't the first thing you consider when thinking about your continuous integration (CI) process.
+However, we are actively looking into options to expose our cloud build services via the NativeScript CLI.
+Stay tuned for more info in the coming weeks!

 ## Summary